Kuranishi and Teichm\"uller: Abstract

 \section{Abstract}

-The goal of this short article is to describe the local structure of the Teichm\"uller stack in the neighborhood of a K\"ahler point.
-In particular we show that at a K\"ahler point $X$ with no non-trivial global holomorphic vector field, the Teichm\"uller stack is an orbifold.
-The situation may be much more complicated if $X$ is non-K\"ahler (still with no non-trivial global holomorphic vector field) or if we keep the same $X$ but look at the moduli stack rather than at the Teichm\"uller one.
+The goal of this short article is to describe the local structure of the Teichm\"uller stack of \cite{LMStacks} in the neighborhood of a K\"ahler point.
+In particular we show that at a generic K\"ahler point $X$, Catanese Kur=Teich question, when interpretated at the level of stacks, has an affirmative answer.
+The situation may be much more complicated if $X$ is non-K\"ahler suggesting that Teichm\"uller spaces/stacks of non-K\"ahler manifold has a much richer geometry.